Atrial Flutter (cont.)

+Prevent stroke: Stroke is a devastating complication of atrial flutter.
 Stroke occurs when a piece of a blood clot formed in the heart's left atrium breaks off and travels to the brain, where it blocks blood flow.

 - Coexisting medical conditions, such as coronary heart disease with atrial flutter, significantly increase the risk of stroke.

 - People at a lower risk of stroke and those who cannot take warfarin may use aspirin.
 Aspirin is not without its own side effects, including bleeding problems and stomach ulcers.

 Medically Reviewed by a Doctor on 5/6/2014